 Whether it is a dark, warm and cosy space, or a bright and colourful rainforest that helps with the transition from a heavy experience to a light one, it doesn’t matter.
 It’s whatever takes my mind off the clock that turns into my holy saviour, my meditation.
 Being mindful is to counter my heavier thinking thru a regular program or ritual to help bring balance into my life, regardless of however temporary that change of state might be.

 You see, within each successful mental transition I convert stress by rerouting pressure from one part of my mind to another, awakening the positives that were incubating behind the scenes thru a three-stage habit:

-From anxiety I would find my way to serenity, keeping my space alive for a short while.
-Or at least, until reality surfaced soon after my last drop.
+From anxiety I would find my way to serenity, keeping my space alive and well for a short while.
+Or at least, until reality surfaced soon after my last drop of desirable fuel.
 Which it always did when the value from my thoughts dried up and I’d lose my trancelike state.

 So, after profoundly seeing this process, it became clear that it would now be in my very best interest to reduce or optimise this cycle.
 Thus, I deal with my mental fluctuations lightly and efficiently between fragments, or the main contrasting states of my mind, instead of always diving head-first into Mindfulness as per usual in the old way handed down.